What is renewable energy?

 What are the benefits of using renewable energy?

 Using local natural resources reduces dependency on other countries for non-renewable energy fuels like coal, oil, and natural gas.

 It reduces production of carbon dioxide and other greenhouse gases (GHGs).

 The growth of the renewables market creates job opportunities and pushes down the prices of technology and energy production.

-Surplus energy can generate income or offset bills saving you money (link to Feed In Tariff).
+Surplus energy can generate income or offset bills saving you money.

 Energy efficiency is the most cost effective way of reducing our carbon emissions.

 Whether you've already implemented solutions or are yet to consider the options available, here's the information you need to make informed decisions about managing the energy efficiency of your home and your workplace.

 That’s almost twice that of cars and planes.
 The way a building is constructed, insulated, heated, cooled and ventilated all contribute to its carbon emissions.

 The Energy Performance of Buildings Directive (EPBD) is an EU initiative aimed at reducing the amount of energy consumed by buildings in an attempt to reduce carbon emissions.
 It is part of a series of measures aimed at tackling climate change.